Cycling in Greater Manchester: Bicycle hire

 The city was the first to get a "Brompton Bike Hire" facility, at Piccadilly station.

-Cycle Hubs

-A Cycle Hub is a safe and secure place to lock bikes under cover, away from potential thieves.
-Protected by CCTV and a swipe-card entry systems, there are Cycle Hubs near public transport links and other convenient places across Greater Manchester.
-There are currently 14 locations across Greater Manchester.
-It costs £10 per year to access all locations, except MediaCity UK and City Tower which both have individual subscriptions.
-This is Managed by TfGM.

 The Bee Network

 The Bee Network is a project launched by TfGM with the aim to connect up every area and community in Greater Manchester, making it easy, safe and attractive for people to travel on foot or by bike for everyday trips.
-A large focus is being put on to cycling in this project, therefore TfGM are investing money in many things that encourage cycling such as the upcoming Cycle hire scheme, Cycle hubs and many courses to help people learn to ride a bike.
+A large focus is being put on to cycling in this project, therefore TfGM are investing money in many things that encourage cycling in combination with Local Authorities such as cycling infrastructure, Cycle hire scheme, Cycle hubs and many courses to help people learn to ride a bike.